Ronaldo89/FNB-Websites_Week1-2/README.md

 HTML Local Storage - for storing data on mobile devices HTML Web Workers - for speeding up page loading times by running multiple processes at the same time.

+Tips:
+1.Folders: Be careful which folder you save your work into.
+Very often, people create a folder, but save their files to another folder by mistake, and then they cannot find their files.
+2.Extension file names: the extension file name is the part of the name after the 'dot'.
+For example, the file index.html has an extension filename of html.
+The extension file name is very important!
+Having the wrong extension file name will cause your page not to load in the browser.
+When you are saving your file for the first time, check (and then double-check!) that you have the correct extension file name: .html not .txt
+3.Double extension file name: If you are not careful, your file can be saved with a double extension filename like index.txt.html.
+4.HTML tags: this is what an open tag looks like:<html>
+5.HTML tags: this is what a close tag looks like:</html>
+6.HTML tags: the difference between an open tag and a close tag is the forward slash: / 7.HTML tags: be careful not to use the back slash \ in your tags.
+This is wrong.
+8.Save your work: make it a habit of saving your work regularly.